Hi.

 Acclimatization Warning

 Murodo is a popular on-ramp to multi-day trekking in the Northern Alps.
 We slept in Toyama the night before our hike at sea level and then began walking at 8,000+ feet the very next day.
 The trail undulates between 8,000-10,000 feet thereafter.
-Hiking in Colorado and California the prior year, we didn’t have any issues with day hikes below 11,000 or 12,000 feet.
-I did not expect elevation to be a problem in the Japan Alps, but I was wrong!
+Hiking in Colorado and California the prior year, we didn’t have any issues with day hikes below 11,000 feet, so I did not expect elevation to be a problem in the Japan Alps.
+I was wrong!

 5 Day Trek in the Japanese Alps